mszhdgr/Git---repo/README.md

 # Official Lesson

-I am ready to learn about git and github
+I am completely ready to learn about git and github